 If the pain increases with activation of quad muscles this may be more indicative of a patella tendon condition.

 A commonly used taping technique involves lifting up the inferior pole to offload the fat pad and prevent impingement.
 As shown in the pictures above, the medial and lateral border of the patella is pulled diagonally upwards to sling the patella superiorly.
-The superior border will be taped across horizontally to tilt the inferior pole away from the fat pad.
+The superior border will be taped across horizontally.
+This is to tilt the inferior pole away from the fat pad.
 This provides mechanical relief to the fat pad, giving it an environment to heal.
 The tapes may restrict knee range of movement but will be able to achieve functional range.
-Depending on the situation, the physiotherapist may decide to use an elastic tape like Kinesio tape rather than rigid tape to offload the fat pad.
+Depending on the situation, the physiotherapist may decide to use an elastic tape – like Kinesio tape – rather than rigid tape to offload the fat pad.

 Hodges et al found that pain in the fat pad changes motor control of the quadriceps muscle when ascending and descending stairs.
 Without proper control of the quadriceps, the unstable knee joint will go through increased load though.
 Strength training for the quadriceps should include stability training to improve on the control and coordination of the quadriceps.

 Experiencing knee pain?
 Click here to find out more about physiotherapy for knee pain relief and how Core Concepts can help

 Brukner P and Khan K (2004) Clinical Sports Medicine.
 2nd ed Anterior Knee Pain.
 McGraw-Hill.
 Chap 24 Pg 480-481.

 Hodges PW, Mellor R, Crossley K, Bennel K, Pain induced by injection of hypertonic saline into the infrapatellar fat pad and effect on coordination of the quadriceps muscles.
 Arthritis Care & Research 2009.
 Vol 6: Issue 1: 70–77

 - The Best Exercises for Trochanteric Bursitis